Skip to content

 Is Lake Washington Institute of Technology Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Lake Washington Institute of Technology earn a median of $50,669, roughly in line with national averages for graduates.
+Ten years out, alumni of Lake Washington Institute of Technology earn a median of $50,669, roughly in line with the national average for college graduates.

 $44,895